 \subsection{Unitree GO2}

-As Unitree GO2 simulation is not supported by MuJoCo playground~\citep{mujoco_playground}, we implement a custom environment based on GO1 environment and MuJoCo menagerie~\citep{mujoco_menagerie}.
-We use the same state space and action space as the GO1 environment for the diffusion planner and train it with 1000 trajectories with randomized commands.

-Similar to the GO1 environment, no inverse dynamics as Algorithms~\ref{alg: ID polytope} and \ref{alg: ID black box} could not achieve sufficient precision in a reasonable time, and its dynamics is a black-box since simulated with MuJoCo~\cite{mujoco}.
+As the Unitree GO2 simulation is not supported by MuJoCo playground~\citep{mujoco_playground}, we implemented a custom environment based on GO1 environment and MuJoCo menagerie~\citep{mujoco_menagerie}.
+We used the same state space and action space as the GO1 environment for the diffusion planner and trained it with 1000 trajectories with randomized commands.
+Similar to the GO1 environment, we did not have access to any inverse dynamics as Algorithms~\ref{alg: ID polytope} and \ref{alg: ID black box} could not achieve sufficient precision in a reasonable time, and the GO2 dynamics are a black-box simulated with MuJoCo~\cite{mujoco}.